grzegorzdec/midrive-test/exercises/android.md

 Password: `techtest1234`

-## Specification
+## The Test
-Once the learner logs in, they should be brought to a screen which shows all of their driving lessons.
+After login, we would like you to bring the user to a screen which shows all of their driving lessons.

 To achieve this, you will need to:
 - Send a GET request to `https://midrive-api-staging.herokuapp.com/learner/lessons`.
 This will return an array of lessons for that learner.